naoyam/physis/docs/build.md

     * Ubuntu
         * apt-get install liblua5.1-dev
 * CUDA
-    * Both toolkit and SDK
+    * Both toolkit and SDK (tested with 3.2)
     * Specify the location of SDK by environment variable NVSDK_ROOT
     * MacOSX's SDK may not contain 64-bit version of cutil.
 It can be build by entering C/lib/common directory and type make x86_64=1

 ## Steps
 1. Change directory to an empty build directory
-2. Run 'cmake -i <path-to-src>', where <path-to-src> is the path to directory rose under the unpacked source
-  Specifing locations of dependencies may be needed
+2. Run 'cmake -i <path-to-src>', where <path-to-src> is the path to directory rose under the unpacked source.
+Specifing locations of other dependencies may be needed.
     * Example on Ubuntu
         * NVSDKCOMPUTE_ROOT=/home/naoya/projects/cuda/sdk3.2/C
 	cmake -DCMAKE_INSTALL_PREFIX=$(pwd)/../install